Skip to main content

 Biography

-Laura J. Fox is the Douglas M. Costle Chair in Environmental Law and Director of the Farmed Animal Advocacy Clinic (FAAC).
+Laura J. Fox is a Visiting Professor and Director of the Farmed Animal Advocacy Clinic (FAAC).
 As an experienced litigator and teacher working to advance farmed animal interests in the law, Prof. Fox works and trains students to protect farmed animals from the industrialized practices of factory farms, including by reducing extreme confinement practices and challenging their environmental, social, and public health impacts.
 In this pursuit, a significant aspect of her work involves filing complaints with federal and state agencies, litigating issues arising under various federal statutes, and bringing consumer protection, tort, and other matters at the state level.
 The student attorneys in FAAC have the opportunity to engage in this work under her close supervision.

 Prof. Fox regularly presents her work at conferences and in various media outlets.
 Presentation topics include environmental, public health, and other societal harms of extreme farmed animal confinement; strategic litigation for protecting farmed animals and human health; animal law in changing federal administrations; the intertwined suffering of pigs and people; and discussions on specific legal challenges.